Teacher professional development for the digital age

 According to the TALIS study in 2013, teachers stated that supporting students with special needs were one of their greatest needs.
 The term "special needs" usually covers those for whom a special learning need has been formally identified because they are mentally, physically or emotionally disadvantaged.
 ICT can benefit all students, but for those with disabilities it enables them to access learning, gives them greater autonomy, unlocks the potential for those with communication difficulties, etc. The workshop will provide an introduction for teachers who would like to learn how to design lessons and activities and make their classrooms and school more accessible to all.

 Programming for the 21st century classroom

-2 to 5-DAY COURSE | 17-21 October 2016
+5-DAY COURSE | October 2019 (also 3-day participation)

-Check out our previous workshops/courses.
+Check out our previous workshops/courses here.